Tenements-facades-project/wrofacade/docs/about.markdown

 The goal of the Wrofacade project is to build an application that would help an architect come up with the best concept of a facade by generating a big number of possible solutions with generative AI.
-The model should be capable of taking into account provided requirements while generating.
+The model should be capable of taking into account provided requirements on the output.